Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Experiments

 As seen in theorem \ref{theorem:1}, we have:

-Furthermore, we see that in code contests, where the problems typically have longer solutions (few hundreds of tokens), and the problems are harder thus the model is less certain, the compositional hardness is much larger.
+Furthermore, in code contests, where the problems typically have longer solutions (few hundred tokens) and are harder, thus the model is less certain, the compositional hardness is much larger.
+If one only has access to an end-to-end verifier of the composite problem, it is more advantageous to generate independently for each problem then to generate for the composite problem, giving the advantage to a multi-agent system over a single LLM instance.

-Assuming one only has access to end-to-end verifier of the composite problem, it is more advantageous to generate independently for each problem then to generate for the composite problem, giving the advantage to a multi-agent system over a single LLM instance.
+Similar results are shown for Mistral-7B-Instruct-v0.3 in appendix \ref{sec:mistral} In appendix \ref{sec:70B}, we present results for composition on Llama-3-70B-Instruct, and find that on the same code contests compositions, the compositional generation complexity improves significantly relative to its 8B counterpart.
+However, with slightly harder compositions of code contest problems involving four problems instead of two, the 70B model's performance on composition drops significantly, with most compositions requiring over 5-10 times more generations than the non-compositional case.
+This hints larger models are more efficient at composition yet still suffer from this effect as compositional difficulty rises.